Prospective Doctoral Students

 Doctor of Philosophy (PhD)

 We welcome applications for the PhD programme in areas of research that fit within the academic remit of the University.
-More information regarding the PhD Programme is available on the PhD Course Page and Key Stages.
-If you would like to apply for a PhD programme, give yourself the best chance of success by following the guidance below.
+If you would like to apply for a PhD programme, please follow the guidance below.

 To study at PhD level at QMU, you need to provide evidence that you are able to meet the entry requirements for the programme.
-This includes:
+These include:

-• A degree in an appropriate subject, or have a qualification or experience accepted as equivalent.
+• A degree in an appropriate subject, or a qualification or experience accepted as equivalent.

 • A strong 1000 word (max) research proposal that sits within the research expertise of the University.